 Connect with a local Vermont bike club for an after-work or weekend ride, or join a local club to meet new friends!

 GMBC is the oldest bike club in Vermont.
 Their membership includes touring riders, racers, and commuters from beginners to experts.
 During the cycling season, they organize regular training and recreational rides and club races (time trials and criteriums).
 GMBC takes sharing the road and responsible riding and driving seriously and asks that drivers and bicyclists work together to make roads a safer place.Their mission is to promote cycling for fitness and friendship, encourage safe, courteous riding practices, organize weekly recreational rides, training rides and competitive events, and engage in bicycling advocacy at the state and local level.
 Visit thegmbc.com

 The Stowe Bike Club organizes weekly rides and informal races.

-Queen City Bicycle Club (QCBC) is a group of female and non-binary people riding bikes for fun, for connection, and for empowerment.
-There is no formal way to join Queen City Bicycle Club.
-If you're a female-identifying or non-binary person who rides bicycles, you're part of QCBC if you want to be.
+Queen City Bicycle Club (QCBC) is a community of trans, non-binary, gender queer folks, and women riding bikes for fun, connection, and empowerment in Burlington, Vermont.
+There is no formal way to join QCBC, if you identify as any of the above you're part of QCBC!
 The Facebook group is the main method of communication.
 Members of the Facebook group should feel free to use the group to connect with one another, share related events, initiate discussions, and use the group as a resource.

 The Vermont Mountain Bike Association serves as the statewide voice of mountain biking advocacy and is comprised of nearly 30 chapters across the state.
 Chapters are the backbone of Vermont’s amazing singletrack and riding culture.
 The combination of VMBA and chapters is a uniquely productive pairing and is the only of its kind in the country.